 Table of Contents

 After a workplace accident left you injured, you might ask yourself, “Do I need an injury lawyer or a workers’ comp lawyer?”
-Perhaps unknown to you and others, this question goes beyond the need for legal representation in pursuing compensation.
+This question goes beyond the need for legal representation in pursuing compensation.
 Usually, the bigger concern is how to pay a workers’ compensation lawyer if you decide to hire one.

 Workplace injuries can have devastating consequences.
 They can leave you and your family with mounting medical bills, lost wages, and pain and emotional turmoil.
-California workers are granted the right to seek workers’ compensation benefits to recover from these losses.
+California workers may have the right to seek workers’ compensation benefits to pursue claims from these losses.

-Unfortunately, asserting this right can be tricky and complicated, especially when you have understandably little to zero legal knowledge and experience.
-Your employer and the insurance company may deny or question the validity of your injury claim.
-And even if you manage to secure their approval, they might still pay you less than you deserve.
+Unfortunately, asserting this right can be tricky and complicated, especially if you have little to no legal knowledge and experience.
+Your employer and the insurance company may challenge the validity of your injury claim.
+They conduct an independent investigation into your accident and give you an offer based on their observations.

-Considering all these factors, you‘ll want to hire a good personal injury attorney to fight for your rights.
-You may have some questions you’d want to know that can help you pick the best option.
-However, in many cases we’ve handled, an employee’s usual concern is knowing how these workers’ compensation lawyers get paid.
-This question is frequently asked mainly, because it also touches on whether their prospective lawyer would have their best interests at heart.
+Considering all these factors, you may want to consider hiring a personal injury attorney to advocate for your rights.
+You may have some questions that can clarify which option would be suitable for your specific circumstances.
+If you are thinking of pursuing a legal claim, you may also be wondering how workers’ compensation lawyers get paid.
+This question is frequently asked, mainly because it also touches on whether their prospective lawyer would have their interests at heart.

-How Much Do Workers’ Comp Lawyers Charge In California?
+How Much Do Workers’ Compensation Lawyers Charge In California?

-Most lawyers specializing in workers’ compensation work on a contingency fee basis.
-This means they only get paid when they successfully secure compensation for their clients.
+Lawyers who handle workers’ compensation work on a contingency fee basis.
+This means they only get paid when they successfully obtain compensation for their clients.
 If they lose, they don’t get paid.
-This incentivizes them to work hard to secure the maximum settlement on behalf of their client.
+This arrangement may incentivize them to work diligently to pursue fair compensation for their client.

-Depending on various factors, workers’ comp lawyers usually get a certain percentage of the settlement or award, ranging from 9% to 15%.
-This is much lower than what personal injury attorneys charge, which is typically between 33% and 40%.
+Depending on various factors, workers’ comp lawyers usually get a certain percentage of the settlement or award.
+Some personal injury attorneys in California also operate under the same fee structure.

-- Any cash you receive to pay for future medical costs
+- Any cash you get to pay for future medical costs.

 - Any fines that your employer or insurer is required to pay you for: